openactive/data-models/MODELS.md

 #### fields

-An key-value object of Fields (see below).
+A key-value object of Fields (see below).

 ```json
 {